 1. Grab two pairs of dumbbells on both hands.
 Lay down on an incline bench with both feet supported down the bench.

-2. From this position, roll your shoulders back and start lifting the dumbbells up towards your mid stomach.
+2. Roll your shoulders back and lift the dumbbells.
+Bring the dumbbells close to your abs.
 Your elbows should be in to focus more on lat muscles.

 3. Maintain a 90° angle between the elbow.
 Otherwise, your biceps will start dominating the exercise.

-4. Pause at the top and then go down slow and stretch your back at the bottom.
+4. Pause at the top and slowly stretch your back at the bottom.

 5. Your shoulders should go back before you move the weights up.
 This is key to targeting your back.